xuan32546/IOS13-SimulateTouch/README.md

 Jailbroken device required

+## About Open Source
+The reason that I haven't release the source is that I wrote the code while doing iOS reverse engineering, so the code is like a mess.
+It is bad structured and unreadable now (and I don't want anyone to see bad code written by me).
+So I have to rewrite some parts of the source code to make it tidy and readable before releasing it.
+I don't have enough time for it so I can just post a release version for you guys to get it tested first.
+And during this time, I have to make sure that no one will make illegal things based on the library.

+But I can promise you that this repo is FREE and NOT for my own benefit.
+I will definitely release the source code shortly.
+Please star or watch this library to get notified when I post the source code.

+Sorry for the inconvenience.

 ## Description
 This library enables you to simulate touch events on iOS 11.0 - 13.6 with just one line of code!
 All the source code will be released later.